 First off, full scribe log homes are the most prone to settling but all log homes have a bit of settling and shrinking.
 Settling typically occurs over the first few years as the logs dry, lose their moisture and shrink.
 A properly built log home will take this shrinkage into consideration when building to ensure you don’t have major cracks or structural damage.
-Here are some signs to look for that may indicate the home didn’t settle properly.
+Here are some signs to look for during a log home inspection that may indicate the home didn’t settle properly.

 - Windows and doors: Log homes should be built with settling space above the doors and windows in order to prevent the weight of the walls from bearing down on them.
 If you notice bowing or the doors sticking when opening this may be the result of not enough space left for settling.